The most commonly asked questions and answers in Technical Support.

 For the 7000 Series keypads, simply press and hold the back arrow and CMD at the same time until the keypad shows "SET BRIGHTNESS."
-When that appears on the screen, press 3-5-7-7 (I-N-S-T) CMD.
-The screen will then show the current keypad address, which is 1 by default.
+When that appears on the screen, press 3-5-7-7 (I-N-S-T) CMD to enter installer options.
+The first screen to appear is KPD OPT, KPD DIAG, KPD STOP.
+Select OPT and the screen will then show the current keypad address, which is 1 by default.
 To change the address, press any of the top row keys to clear out the existing setting and then insert the desired keypad address.
 Don’t forget to program the device number in Device Setup panel programming to make sure the keypad will be operational when you change the address.For 7800 or 9800 Series keypads, scroll the keypad carousel until you see OPTIONS and select it.
 On the next screen, tap on the wrench and enter code 3-5-7-7 (I-N-S-T) CMD to enter installer options.
 The first screen to appear is KPD OPT, KPD DIAG, KPD STOP.
 Select OPT and the current keypad address will be displayed.
 Select the existing setting to clear out the current address and enter in the new address.
 Don’t forget to program the device number that you set your keypad to in Device Setup of panel programming to make sure the keypad will be operational when you change the address.

 XT30/50, XTL, XTLplus and XTLtouch: The XT and XTL Series panels can only be connected and programmed via network, cell, or dialer on XT30/50D.
-A 399 cable can only be used to directly update the panel firmware.
+A 399 cable or 401 module can be used to directly update the panel firmware.
 In Remote Link, set the connection type to Direct with a baud rate of 38400 when updating the XT Series panels.

 XR100/500: The XR100/500 can be connected and programmed via network, dialer, cell, and serial.
 The XR100/500 Series can update firmware with network or serial.*Note: Serial connections MUST be done on the J22 header or J21 DB9 connecter with the J23 jumper set to R. In Remote Link this would require a connection type of Direct with a baud rate of 9600.

 XR150/350/550: The XR150/350/550 can be connected and programmed via network, dialer, cell, and serial.
-The XR150/350/550 Series can be updated via network or serial.*Note: Serial connections must be done on the LX500 header using a 399 cable.
+The XR150/350/550 Series can be updated via network or serial.*Note: Serial connections must be done on the LX500 header using a 399 cable or 401 module.
 To enable the header you must go to diagnostics (2-3-1-3 CMD) and select PC Programmer and connect within 60 seconds.
 In Remote Link this would require a connection type of direct with a baud rate of 38400.

-Cellcom/iCom/DualCom: The Cellcom/iCom/DualCom Series panels can only be connected and programmed via cellular communication.
-If you need to update to a new firmware version, a 399 cable can be used to directly update.
+Cellcom/iCom/DualCom: The Cellcom/iCom/DualCom Series panels can be connected and programmed via cellular communication and via network.
+If you need to update to a new firmware version, a 399 cable or 401 module can be used to directly update.
 The connection type for firmware updates is Direct and the baud rate would be 38400.

 Here is a list of possible access denied messages you would find in the panel event history and their meaning.